 - KBN is the largest lender to Norwegian municipalities providing close to 50 % total credit to the sector.

-- Excellent asset quality, no loan losses in 90 years of operations
+- Excellent asset quality, no loan losses in over 90 years of operations

 - All loans limited to Norwegian local government, primary welfare investments